 Doodle first lets you set up a MeetMe page, where you can display your free times and choose your designated branding.
 You can set up a poll of your available dates and times and let people vote on time slots that are convenient for them by sending them a link via email or directing them to a URL.

-It offers several response options -- not just the yes/no binary -- and allows choosers to rank or explain responses.
+It offers several response options — not just the yes or no binary — and allows choosers to rank or explain responses.
 You can see who has responded and who hasn't and keep responses to a limited number if needed.
-It's compatible with most commonly used calendars.
+It's also compatible with most calendars.

-Boomerang Calendar is a Google extension that connects with your Firefox or Chrome browser.
-Once it's installed, it plugs into your Google Calendar and Gmail, so if you don't use those email services, this might not be the choice for you.
+Boomerang Scheduling is a browser extension that connects with your Firefox or Chrome browser.
+Once it's installed, it plugs into your Gmail and Outlook accounts.

-"It's seamless and doesn't add to 'app clutter.'
-It also takes into account the different time zones and is integrated in Gmail, Chrome and my Google Calendar.
-While I'm emailing, I can easily pull up my calendar to let folks pick the best time to have a call.
-They only see the times I'm available, not my other appointments and activities."
+The app takes into account different time zones and is integrated with Gmail, Chrome, and Google Calendar.
+While you’re emailing, you can easily pull up your calendar to let clients pick the best time to have a call.
+They only see the times that you’re available, not your other appointments and activities.

-As she mentioned, it's a tool that is very well-integrated with your email and calendars.
-As you're typing up an email, you can embed your schedule into the text body.
-There are a few other methods too, but its main appeal is that it's centralized and operates entirely within your email page.
-The event is created once an invitee selects a time, and that time is automatically recorded in your calendar.
+As you're typing up an email, you can also embed your schedule into the text body.
+There are a few other methods too, but its main selling points are that it's centralized and operates entirely within your email page.
+An event is created once an invitee selects a time, and that time is automatically recorded in your calendar.

 Mixmax is a scheduler built into your email.
-Compatible specifically with Gmail, this platform is particularly great for those who work in sales.
+Specifically compatible with Gmail, this platform is particularly useful for salespeople.
 Some of the sales features it includes are: